zalando/skipper/docs/reference/filters.md

 Block a request based on it's body content.

-The filter max buffer size is 2MiB by default and can be overidden with `-max-matcher-buffer-size=<int>`.
+The filter max buffer size is 2MiB by default and can be overridden with `-max-matcher-buffer-size=<int>`.

 Parameters: